 - There are several framework flavours (Web Forms, MVC, Web API, Core), and it may be difficult to keep all the frameworks architecturally consistent.

-- ASP.NET Core is cross-platform for remote web applications, but it still has some tight integrations to Microsoft ecosystems to struggle with.
+- ASP.NET Core is cross-platform for remote web applications, but it still has some tight integrations with Microsoft ecosystems to struggle with.

 - Cold start times in serverless or cloud-hosting products, such as Azure, can be slower in comparison to processes developed with lightweight frameworks.